metacpan/metacpan-puppet/documentation/puppet_setup.md

 # puppet configuration

-How is this puppet repository setup?..
+How is this puppet repository set up?..

 ## Where do I start with looking in puppet?